Interview

 and get beyond your own judgement so that things can happen.
 We always

 follow inspiration.
 Inspiration leads the way and we always follow.
-But

 if we can get right up to it, then anything can happen.
-To me, nothing is
+To me, nothing

 more exciting than playing something for the first time.
-That's the rush
+That's the

 right there.
 So in analyzing that I realized that every form of music